He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 And while life insurance is a good thing to have when you’re in a certain wealth bracket (and have dependents to worry about.)
 Once you hit that next level of wealth — setting up a will and organizing your trusts tends to be more prudent.

-In the case of your death, it’s going to be more beneficial to have a well-written will.
+In the case of your death, it will be more beneficial to have a well-written will.
 And to have any trusts set up to make life easier on your loved ones.

 #10 Diversify to reduce risk: Investment advice that works for any income level